 Ways you can maintain a consistent sleep schedule include working out, not allowing yourself to nap during the day, and not drinking caffeine in the evening or before bed.

 42. Set Up Reward Systems for Good Behavior

 At the end of the day, we’re human, and we need something to reward us for the self-discipline we enact every day.
 Setting up little rewards for yourself for eating healthy, working out, and practicing mindfulness can help you keep these healthy habits for the long term.
 You may allow yourself ice cream once or twice a week or reward yourself with a Netflix show after a workout.

-Giving rewards to yourself can prevent stunted progress, feelings of burnout or fatigue, or binges.
+Giving rewards to yourself can prevent stunted progress, and feelings of burnout or fatigue.
 It can encourage us to keep a habit, and not get bogged down if we screw up every once in a while.